This practical, doable marketing plan template takes you from goals to benchmarks, work plan, action, and impact!

 That’s because most resolutions are action items, rather than goals (the real “what we want to get to”).
-When elements in the world change, throwing those actions into question or making them too difficult, there’s no clear path to adaptation.
+When things in our work worlds change—making those actions irrelevant or too difficult, or throwing them into question or making them too difficult— there’s no clear framework for assessment and adaptation.
 So the resolutions fade out, leaving you disappointed.